-Now in its second year, Pilot Health Tech NYC is an exciting program that provides funding of $1 million to 10 or more innovative pilot projects to take place in New York City.
-The program seeks to partner early-stage health and healthcare technology companies ('innovators') with key NYC healthcare service organizations and stakeholders ('hosts'), including hospitals, physician clinics, payors, pharma companies, nursing associations, large employers, large retailers, disease foundations, and community health centers.
+Now in its second year, Pilot Health Tech NYC is a program that seeks to partner early-stage health and healthcare technology companies ('innovators') with key NYC healthcare service organizations and stakeholders ('hosts'), including hospitals, physician clinics, payors, pharma companies, nursing associations, large employers, large retailers, disease foundations, and community health centers.
 Each pilot project will be focused on addressing defined needs of the healthcare industry and testing a technology prototype for a period of approximately 4-9 months.

 Pilot Health Tech NYC was developed by NYCEDC in partnership with the leading industry organization, Health 2.0.
 It is designed to leverage the city's large concentration of healthcare institutions and entrepreneurial companies, and position New York City as the nation's hub for healthcare technology.